MiDiTeS/IntroToRforLinguistics02/Module_3/01_Sentiment_Data_scraping.md

 ### The Sun

-Here the code is similar, but a little changes are necessary: 1) `html_nodes` has a different content; 2) The lines do not repeat themselves, so the do not need to aggregate and create the source and ID directly in the code.
+Here the code is similar, but a little changes are necessary: 1) `html_nodes` has a different content; 2) The lines do not repeat themselves, so the do not need to aggregate and create the source directly in the code.

 ```r